Get In Touch

 For example, McDonald’s integrated store finder detects the user’s location and provides directions to the nearest store.
 CuraLife, a provider of homeopathic supplements, lets diabetes sufferers digitally record and track their blood sugar levels, receive advice and purchase products – all within WeChat.

-With a service account, you have slightly more sophisticated data analysis tools at your fingertips for segmentation, channel traffic, and lead generation.
+With a service account, you have slightly more sophisticated data analysis tools at your fingertips for segmentation, channel traffic, and follower insight.

-But wait, there’s more…. now combine this with the ability to embed path rules i.e. QR codes routing directly to different products, services or campaigns depending on placement.
-Sales, customer service, user insight could all benefit from this targeted approach.
+But wait, there’s more!
+Combine this with the ability to embed path rules i.e. QR codes routing directly to different products, services or campaigns depending on placement.
+Sales, customer service and user analysis could all benefit from this targeted approach.

 This is where service accounts really come into their own, especially for cross-border e-commerce!
 Your WeChat store is integrated directly with WeChat’s E-wallet, which makes it a seamless process for customers browsing and buying products.

-Your product can be bought in one click without the customer even leaving the app.
-(This is not a feature of a subscription account whether verified or not).
+Your product can be bought in one click without the customer even leaving the app (Note: This is not a feature of a subscription account whether verified or not).

 What’s the point in a subscription account, then?